JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 The advantage of using flow here is, that we have a chance to be notified about defects by the flow server.
 Of course, test coverage will also be helpful in detecting edge cases we forgot to cover.

-By deploying this solution, we are introducing a random hard to track error every time our API returns cars without colors and causes a really unpleasant experience for our customers.
+By releasing this solution, we are introducing a random hard to track error every time our API returns cars without colors and causes a really unpleasant experience for our customers.

 Thanks to our refactoring, there is only 2 places where our application can break, so let's fix them: